 A decade later, when Mr. Murphy and I spent a year together in England teaching at the American School while he was on sabbatical, he asked, “How the hell did you know the answer to that question?”

-“Remember, Murph,” I responded, “I have been as obsessed with Jack Kennedy as you have been over the years.
+“Remember, Murph,” I responded, “I have been as obsessed with Jack Kennedy as you have been.
 I mean how many people do you know who can recite the entire Vaughn Meader-JFK album from beginning to end?
 Thus, the question you asked your students I had already asked myself previously.
-One winter’s day, I ventured to the Wellesley Free Library, dug up the information from some old copies of The Globe, and voila!”
+One winter’s day, I traipsed down to the Wellesley Free Library from Radcliffe Road, dug up the information from some old copies of The Globe, and voila!”